Visual Care Services

 Sports Vision training involves high-level eye tracking, depth perception, and hand-eye coordination.
 Many athletes will practice these exercises to keep their eye health in peak condition.

 Everyone experiences eye fatigue from time to time, but if you spend hours every day staring at a computer screen at work only to go home and watch TV, use a tablet or your smartphone, you may develop eye strain.
-The optometrists at idoc Optical in Washington, D.C. can diagnose eye strain and will offer advice and modifications to reduce eye strain and symptoms such as headaches, watery eyes, dry eyes, and blurry vision.
-Recent studies have shown that the low wavelength UV that emits from computer screens/smartphones and tablets has adverse side effects to the health of your eyes.
-You will benefit from a special form of an anti reflective coating that covers against the harmful blue light.
-If you live in the D.C. area, call or make an appointment online today.
+Our optometrists can diagnose eye strain and will offer advice and modifications to reduce eye strain and symptoms such as headaches, watery eyes, dry eyes, and blurry vision.